 But it's not a diet - it's a lifestyle.

-[If you're in the Okanagan and want to work with a nutritionist to get off the diet train, I'd love to be your coach.]
+[If you want to work with a nutritionist to get off the diet train, I'd love to be your coach.]

 Eating intuitively means tuning into your bodies' needs.
 Maybe you've been craving broccoli but haven't noticed because it wasn't a typical craving like chips or chocolate.
 Maybe you've been vegetarian for years but now you're body is crying for steak (it happened to me!)